 European Health Insurance Card (EHIC)

-EHIC covers you for necessary treatment until your planned return.
+An EHIC covers you for any treatment you need until your planned return.

 It also covers you for treatment of pre-existing medical conditions and routine maternity care, as long as you're not going abroad to give birth.

-The EHIC is not an alternative to travel insurance and will not cover any private medical healthcare or costs, such as mountain rescue in ski resorts, being flown back to the UK, or lost or stolen property.
+The EHIC is not an alternative to travel insurance and will not cover any private medical healthcare or costs, such as mountain rescue in ski resorts or being flown back to the UK.